🇪🇸

 Build on supermarkets daily

-Order pan con tomate as your safe base
+Pan con tomate as your default safe order

-Pan con tomate — bread rubbed with fresh tomato and olive oil — is reliably vegan and appears on almost every menu.
-Confirm no jamón and ask for it plain (sin embutidos).
+Bread rubbed with fresh tomato and olive oil is reliably vegan and appears on almost every menu in Spain.
+Confirm no jamon is added and ask for it plain (sin embutidos).
 In Catalonia it is a staple.
-Add a side of patatas bravas (confirm sauce) or pimientos de padrón for a full meal without negotiation.
+Pair with olives, pimientos de padron, or plain boiled potatoes for a full meal without negotiation at any traditional venue.

 Use Barcelona as your anchor city

-Barcelona is ranked #6 globally as a city on HappyCow.
-The Eixample and Gràcia neighbourhoods have exceptional concentrations of dedicated vegan and plant-based restaurants.
-If your itinerary allows extended time in one city, Barcelona offsets the difficulty of rural days elsewhere in the itinerary.
+Barcelona ranks #6 globally as a city on HappyCow.
+The Eixample and Gracia neighbourhoods have a high concentration of dedicated vegan and plant-based restaurants.
+If your itinerary allows extended time in one city, Barcelona reduces the difficulty of rural days considerably.
+Madrid, Valencia, and Sevilla also have expanding scenes worth planning around.

-Use a printed vegan card in traditional restaurants
+Carry a printed vegan card for traditional restaurants

-In restaurants outside major cities, a printed or phone-screen vegan card in Spanish — listing your full exclusion including manteca de cerdo and caldo de carne — significantly improves your success rate.
-Kitchen staff in traditional restaurants respond well to written Spanish clarity even when verbal explanations hit language barriers.
+Outside the major cities, a printed or phone-screen card in Spanish listing your full exclusions, including manteca de cerdo and caldo de carne explicitly, significantly improves your success rate.
+Kitchen staff in traditional restaurants respond well to written Spanish clarity even when verbal explanations hit barriers.
+Keep it concise and factual.

 Know Before You Go